Code of Good Practice

 • Maintain an effective training and professional development program for all accreditation staff and volunteers.

-Respects institutional independence and academic freedom through accrediting activities that:
+Recognizes institutional independence and academic freedom through accrediting activities that:

 Join Us!